ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_04/README.md

 *dx(p) / dp = - inv(dg/dx) * dg/dp* (Inverse of the Jacobian *dg/dx* multiply the partial derivative of *g* w.r.t. *p*)

 In a FEM system, the Jacobian *dg/dx* is essentially the stiffness matrix K!
-And it's usually easy to express analytically given any simulation problem since most of them are just solving the problem of Kx = u at every step.
+And it's usually easy to express analytically given any simulation problem since most of them are just solving the problem of KΔx = u at every step Δx(nature of PDE).
-However, computing its inverse might still be expensive, but we can use the adjoint method to solve it with only its transpose.
-We don't go deep into this for this week, but it will be addressed in the future.
+Most simulation tools' APIs provide this matrix, or at least easy access to assemble it.
+Computing its inverse might still be expensive, but we can use the adjoint method to solve it with only its transpose.
+We don't go deep into this this week, but it will be addressed in the future.

+*dg/dp* depends more on what parameters you choose.
+Deriving it by hand is certainly possible and shouldn't be too complex, but automatic differentiation is usually more helpful.

 In a neural network, however, the sensitivity matrix *dx(p) / dp* can be easily computed via backpropagation.
 Then you can use the chain rule to optimize a problem involving the prediction from the model.

-In the paper we will read this week, the author also uses a neural network to predict the material behavior...
-There you can see how he COMBINES the knowledge from FEM and NN to achieve inverse design of a complex system!
+In the core paper we will read this week, the author also uses a neural network to predict the material behavior...
+There you can see how he COMBINES the knowledge from FEM and NN to achieve the inverse design of a complex system!

+I further provide two more optional papers, like last time you can distribute one to each other.
+They share a very similar research scope, that is to implicitly describe the intrinsic relationship between different points (geodesic distance and voronoi diagram) given a domain in a differentiable manner.

 ## Reading Assignments